Ted Stevens: 1978 plane crash

-By all accounts, Stevens had been considered as one of the Senate's happiest marriages; his wife's death hitting him very hard.
-At the time of the crash Gravel was on a trip to Saudi Arabia, but he flew back for Ann Stevens' funeral.
-Afterwards, Gravel told one of Stevens' aides that he'd like to express his condolences personally.
-The aide disappeared and a moment later came back and told Gravel that Sen. Stevens didn't wish to see him.
-When Stevens came back to Washington, he seemed 'bitter and in terrible emotional pain'.
-He began to drop hints, in both Washington and Alaska, that he felt the only reason he was in that plane in the first place was that he had to piece the effort for a land bill back together, and that the only reason he had to do that was that Mike Gravel killed the bill.
-Most of his remarks in this vein were tactfully not printed by reporters, who saw them as the musings of a 'man half-insane with grief'.
+Stevens's wife's death hit him very hard.
+On the day of the crash Gravel was on a trip to Saudi Arabia, but he flew back to attend Ann's funeral.
+Afterwards, Gravel asked a Stevens aide if he could express his condolences personally, but he was informed that Stevens didn't want to see him.
+Upon Stevens' return, he seemed "bitter and in terrible emotional pain", hinting in both Alaska and D.C. that he believed that the only reason he made the flight was that he had to rebuild the effort for a land bill back together, and that thus the primary reason was Mike Gravel killing the bill.
+Most of his remarks were not printed by reporters, who saw them as statements of someone "half-crazy with grief".

-However, on February 6, 1979, Stevens was testifying before Udall's House Committee on Interior and Insular Affairs, which was just starting to reconsider the lands bill, and he brought up the plane crash.
-"It was on that trip to Alaska to reconstitute the efforts for the coming year that I and Tony Motley, who passed away in an accident, were involved in an accident," he said, apparently forgetting for a moment that Motley had survived.
+However, on February 6, 1979, Stevens spoke to the House Committee on Interior and Insular Affairs, which Udall chaired, which had just begun to debate the new edition of the lands bill, and he brought up the plane crash.
+"It was on that trip to Alaska to reconstitute the efforts for the coming year that I and Tony Motley, who passed away ... were involved in an accident", he said, the fact that Motley had survived seemingly lapsing his mind.
 "The trip was neither spur-of-the-moment nor stopgap.
 It was and is to me the beginning of this year's effort to achieve an acceptable D2 lands bill.
 As I am sure you realize, and many of you can imagine, the solution of the issue means even more to me than it did before."
-He stated a few things about the bill, before adding: "I don't want to get personal about it, but I think if that bill had passed, I might have a wife sitting at home when I get home tonight, too."
+He shortly talked about the bill, before finally adding: "I think if that bill had passed, I might have a wife sitting and waiting when I get home tonight, too."

-In 1979, Stevens began to court primary challengers to Gravel for his re-election campaign the following year.
-After some courting, Stevens decided to back Clark Gruening, the grandson of the man Gravel had defeated in the primary 12 years prior.
-Gruening would defeat Gravel in the primary by a margin of 11 points.
-Gruening would then lose the election to Frank Murkowski by 7 points, who would hold on to the seat until 2002, when he was elected Governor.
-His daughter, Lisa Murkowski, still holds the seat as of 2023.
+In 1979, Stevens began to recruit primary challengers for the Democratic nomination to Gravel for his re-election campaign the following year.
+After some courting, Stevens decided to back Clark Gruening, the grandson of Ernest Gruening, who Gravel had defeated in the primary 12 years prior.
+Stevens had also reportedly (and unsuccessfully) attempted to court Tony Motley, the other survivor of the 1978 crash to run as the Republican nominee, but Motley stated he had only briefly touched upon entering the race with Stevens and that he was not a candidate.
+The junior Gruening would defeat Gravel in the primary by a margin of 11 points.
+Gruening would then lose the election to banker Frank Murkowski by 7 points.